EGTortuero/viga/README.md

 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology when DIAMOND is not able to retrieve any hit or such hit is a 'hypothetical protein'.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/ or created using makeblastdb command.
 	- HMMER (Finn et al. 2011): it is used to add more information of the predicted proteins according to Hidden Markov Models.
 This suite is publicly available at http://hmmer.org/ under the GPLv3 licence.
 Databases must be in HMM format and an example of potential database is PVOGs (http://dmk-brain.ecn.uiowa.edu/VOG/downloads/All/AllvogHMMprofiles.tar.gz).

 Although you can install these programs manually, we strongly recommend the use of the installation bash script 'install.sh' to facilitate the installation of all these dependencies.
 After running the installation script, and before running VIGA, you must run the 'create_db.sh' bash script to install all requested databases.
-In this case, the databases that the program uses are RFAM (Nawrocki et al. 2015), RefSeq Viral Proteins (Brister et al. 2015) and PVOGS (Grazziotin et al. 2017), which will be formatted automatically to be used in BLAST, DIAMOND and HMMER.
+In this case, the databases that the program uses are RFAM (Nawrocki et al. 2015), RefSeq Viral Proteins (Brister et al. 2015), Prokaryotic Viral Orthologous Genes (PVOGs; Grazziotin et al. 2017), Reference Viral DataBase (RVDB; Bigot et al. 2020) and VOGs (Marz et al. 2014) which will be formatted automatically to be used in BLAST, DIAMOND and HMMER.

 When using this program, you must cite their use:

 	González-Tortuero E, Sutton TDS, Velayudhan V, Shkoporov AN, Draper LA, Stockdale SR, Ross RP, Hill C (2018) VIGA: a sensitive, precise and automatic de novo VIral Genome Annotator. bioRxiv 277509; doi: https://doi.org/10.1101/277509

-## PARAMETERS (Pending to modify):
+## PARAMETERS:

 The program has the following two types of arguments: